Introduction

 Choose a Refresh When…

-- • Minor style harmonization will fix inconsistencies.
+- • Minor tweaks would fix consistency issues.

 Choose a Rebrand When…

-- • Your value proposition, audience, or category has fundamentally changed.
+- • Your business, audience, or market has fundamentally changed.

-- • The logo encodes outdated or negative associations.
+- • Your current logo has negative associations.

-- • You need a clean break to reposition in the market.
+- • You need a complete reset to reposition in the market.

 Decision Framework

-- Define target attributes (3–5 words you want people to feel).
+- Define the key attributes you want people to associate with your brand.

-- Estimate recognition equity you can’t afford to lose.
+- Identify what elements of recognition you can't afford to lose.

-- Model impact scenarios: refresh, hybrid, full rebrand.
+- Explore different approaches—refresh, hybrid, or full rebrand.

 Conclusion

-Your logo is a lever for shaping how people feel about your brand.
-Through color, shape, and type—used consistently in real contexts—you can prime the perceptions that drive trust, recall, and choice.
+Your logo is a powerful tool for shaping how people feel about your brand.
+Through thoughtful use of color, shape, and typography—applied consistently across all touchpoints—you can create the perceptions that build trust, recognition, and loyalty.

-Treat your logo as part of a system: align the cues with your promise, test what people actually perceive, and evolve deliberately.
-Do that, and your mark becomes more than a graphic—it becomes a reliable asset for growth.
+Think of your logo as part of a larger system: make sure its cues align with your brand promise, test what people actually perceive, and make changes deliberately.
+Do this well, and your logo becomes more than just a graphic—it becomes a valuable asset that supports your growth.

 Perception follows signals.
 Design the signals on purpose.